 Although the CARE team includes members from many areas on campus, certain services are outside our expertise.

-- Emergencies (mental health, physical injuries, etc.) If a student is in immediate danger to themselves or the community, contact public safety (717-867-6111) or dial 911.
+- Emergencies (mental health, physical injuries, etc.) If a student is in immediate danger to themselves or the community, contact campus safety (717-867-6111) or dial 911.
 CARE team members often follow up with students who have experienced a crisis, but emergencies must be addressed immediately via emergency services.

 - LVC’s counseling services are designed to promote a holistic view of wellness in mind, body, and spirit.
 While CARE team members often serve as a mentor to students, any student in need of counseling should see our licensed counselors.

 - Write excusals for students.
 As stated in our name, the CARE team works with students to encourage personal accountability.
 We are happy to work through any issues impeding student success, but we expect students to do their part.

 Students are automatically referred to the CARE team if their GPA falls below a certain threshold:

 This is to ensure that students are connected with resources and support to help them stay on track toward graduation requirements.

 Students are referred to the CARE team because of concerning change in behavior, in or out of the classroom.